Battle of Culloden: Aftermath

-Collapse of Jacobite campaign

-As the first of the fleeing Highlanders approached Inverness, they were met by the 2nd battalion of Lovat's regiment, led by the Master of Lovat.
-It has been suggested that Lovat shrewdly switched sides and turned upon the retreating Jacobites, an act that would explain his remarkable rise in fortune in the years that followed.

-Following the battle, the Jacobites' Lowland regiments headed south towards Corrybrough and made their way to Ruthven Barracks, and their Highland units made their way north towards Inverness and on through to Fort Augustus.
+Following the battle, the Jacobite Lowland regiments headed south towards Corrybrough and made their way to Ruthven Barracks, and their Highland units made their way north towards Inverness and on through to Fort Augustus.
 There, they were joined by Barisdale's battalion of Glengarry's regiment and a small battalion of MacGregors.
 At least two of those present at Ruthven, James Johnstone and John Daniel, recorded that the Highland troops remained in good spirits despite the defeat and were eager to resume the campaign.
 At that point, continuing Jacobite resistance remained potentially viable in terms of manpower.
 At least a third of the army had either missed or slept through Culloden, which along with survivors from the battle gave a potential force of 5,000 to 6,000 men.
 However the roughly 1,500 men who assembled at Ruthven Barracks received orders from Charles to the effect that the army should disperse until he returned with French support.

 Similar orders must have been received by the Highland units at Fort Augustus, and by 18 April, the majority of the Jacobite army had been disbanded.
 Officers and men of the units in French service made for Inverness, where they surrendered as prisoners of war on 19 April.
 Most of the rest of the army broke up, with men heading for home or attempting to escape abroad, although the Appin Regiment, amongst others, was still in arms as late as July.

 Many senior Jacobites made their way to Loch nan Uamh, where Charles Edward Stuart had first landed at the outset of the campaign in 1745.
 There, on 30 April, they were met by two French frigates: the Mars and Bellone.
 Two days later, the French ships were spotted and attacked by three smaller Royal Navy sloops: the Greyhound, Baltimore, and Terror.
 The result was the last real engagement of the campaign.
 During the six hours in which the battle continued, the Jacobites recovered cargo that had been landed by the French ships, including £35,000 of gold.